 He has been involved with the AEA almost since its formation, serving as its National Chairman in 2010 and London Branch Chair for many years.
 Alongside his role as Chief Executive, Peter is an accredited trainer, an examiner and a founder member of the Foundation Course writing and delivery team.
 He is also Chairman of the Qualifications Board having been appointed to that position in July 2019.

-Peter is a staunch supporter of Luton Town FC, a burden he has borne stoically for many years.
+Peter is also a staunch supporter of Luton Town FC, a burden he has borne stoically for many years.
 Otherwise – in the classic words of Monty Python – he’s perfectly all right!